carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 If you have not downloaded the data, please do so now from the [Setup Page](https://ucsbcarpentry.github.io/twitter-with-twarc/setup.html) instructions.
-Once the data files are uploaded, navigate back to your up to our project directory `twarc-run`.
+Once the data files are uploaded, navigate back to your up to our project directory `twarc_run`.
 Once you are done, your file organization should look like the below image.

 ![file organization for jupyterlab](../fig/dir-data.png)